-7.1 Safer Recruitment - Avanti Schools Trust has a separate Safer RecruitmentPolicy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks

-The aims of the Safer Recruitment policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who mightharm pupils or are otherwise unsuitable to work or volunteer in our schools.
+- 7.1.1.
+Avanti Schools Trust has a separate Safer Recruitment Policy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks. - 7.1.2.
+The aims of the Safer Recruitment policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who might harm pupils or are otherwise unsuitable to work or volunteer in our schools.

-7.2 Safer working practice
+7.2.
+Safer Working Practice

+7.2.1.
 All school staff and volunteers should take care not to place themselves in a vulnerable position with a child.
-Avanti Schools Trust School's Code of Conduct and Guidance for Safer Working Practice forms part of our School's compulsorytraining for all staff and volunteers.
-Click here for further Guidance for safer working practice for those working with children and young people in educationsettings (May 2019).
+Click here for further Guidance on Safer Working Practice (May 2019).

-7.3 Managing allegations against staff and volunteers -
+7.3.
+Managing allegations against staff and volunteers